U.S. News Rankings

 |Ranking score and category|

 Close to three-quarters of students study abroad, often through Pitzer’s specialty programs, like a semester in Costa Rica at the school’s Firestone Center for Restoration Ecology.
-Students can also spend a semester in southern California, completing community-based internships in Ontario, Calif., and social research projects, and going on field trips—including a tour of United States border towns.
-Notable alumni include John Landgraf, president and general manager of FX Networks; Debra Yang, the first Asian-American U.S. Attorney; and Fabian Núñez, former speaker of the California Assembly.
+Students can also complete community-based internships in Ontario, Calif., conduct social research projects and go on field trips, including a tour of U.S. border towns.
+Notable alumni include John Landgraf, CEO of FX Networks and FX Productions; Debra Yang, the first Asian-American U.S. Attorney; and Fabian Núñez, former speaker of the California Assembly.

 |School mission and unique qualities (as provided by the school):|